robinaeschlimann/blog_app/README.md

 # Blog-App

 This is a flutter app that allows users to create, read, update and delete blog posts.
-It uses a Appwrite backend to store the blog posts.
+It uses an Appwrite backend to store the blog posts.

 ## Offline Support
 The app uses a local database called Isar.
 This allows the user to read the blogs offline and sync with the Appwrite backend when the user is online.